Dangerous driving and Article 5 of the Road Traffic Act (WVW)

 Dangerous driving can manifest in different ways, for example:

-• Driving through a red light at a busy intersection.
+• Running a red light at a busy intersection.

-• Not giving right of way on a priority road.
+• Failing to yield on a priority road.

-• Driving too fast in a residential area or during road works.
+• Speeding in a residential area or near roadworks.

-Not every dangerous moment in traffic is immediately classified as punishable.
-There must be a situation in which, objectively, danger or hindrance on the road has arisen or could have arisen.
+Not every dangerous moment in traffic is immediately deemed punishable.
+There must be a situation in which, objectively speaking danger or hindrance on the road has arisen or could have arisen.

 Defense against an accusation of dangerous driving

-Not every prosecution based on Article 5 WVW is justified.
+Not every prosecution under Article 5 WVW is justified.
 Two important conditions play a role:

-1. Culpability – You must be clearly to blame.
+1. Blameworthiness – It must be possible to clearly blame you.

-2. Objective danger – It must be a situation that was actually dangerous or annoying.
+2. Objective danger – It must involve a situation that was genuinely dangerous or obstructive.

-An example from case law: someone who ran a red light in the middle of the night when the intersection was completely deserted was acquitted.
-Although the behavior was not correct, it did not pose a danger in that situation.
+An example from case law: someone who ran a red light in the middle of the night, while the intersection was completely deserted, was acquitted.
+Although the behavior was not proper, it did not pose any danger in that situation.

-An experienced lawyer can assess whether there was a blameworthy and dangerous moment in your case.
-If that is not the case?
-Then acquittal can be plead.
+An experienced lawyer can assess whether, in your case, there was a blameworthy and dangerous moment.
+If that is not the case, an acquittal can be argued.

-When dangerous driving leads to a traffic accident with serious injury or death, prosecution can take place on the basis of Article 6 WVW: causing a traffic accident by fault.
-The penalties for this are considerably heavier, varying from lengthy disqualification from driving to imprisonment.
+When dangerous driving leads to a traffic accident resulting in serious injury or death, prosecution may be brought under Article 6 WVW: causing a traffic accident through negligence.
+The penalties for this are considerably more severe, ranging from a long-term driving ban to imprisonment.

-In addition, the law includes Article 5a WVW, which states that it is forbidden to behave in traffic in such a way that traffic rules are seriously violated, with danger to life or danger of serious bodily injury as a result.
+In addition, the law includes Article 5a WVW, which states that it is prohibited to behave in traffic in such a way that traffic rules are violated to a serious degree, with danger to life or danger of serious bodily injury as a result.
 Think of extreme speeding or street racing.

 Possible penalties for dangerous driving

-Although Article 5 WVW is an infraction, the consequences can be profound.
+Although Article 5 WVW is an infraction, the consequences can be significant.
 Possible sanctions include:

 • A fine.